British Psychotherapy Foundation: Psychotherapy Today

 Graduate Diploma of Law (Distinction)

-University of Oxford, Lincoln College: BA Classical Archaeology & Ancient History (1st)
+University of Oxford, Lincoln College: Classical Archaeology & Ancient History 1st Class Degree

-King’s School Canterbury, King's Scholar, A Levels: English A, History A, Latin A, Critical Thinking A
+The King’s School Canterbury, King's Scholar: A Levels - English A, History A, Latin A, Critical Thinking A

 My approach is shaped by my previous experience mentoring with Haggerston School and participating in reading partners schemes with local schools in London, as well as working in a summer school whilst at Oxford.
 I realised that the most important thing that I could do was to help my mentees develop skills and ways of looking at the world that they could use in all areas of their lives, rather than making them reliant on me to solve problems for them.
 I strongly encourage my mentees to believe in and express their own unique personal character and qualities, because, to quote David Henry Thoreau, you must "[i]nsist on yourself; never imitate.
 Your own gift you can present every moment with the cumulative force of a whole life’s cultivation; but of the adopted talent of another you have only an extemporaneous half possession".
 I see building character as the heart of mentoring.